ulan17/TimeTable/README.md

-# Time-Table
+# TimeTable
-Timetable for students.
+Timetable is an android application, which allows you to save timetable and homeworks.

 The source code is open, you can contribute to it.